jmcastelo/scripts/workshop/README.md

 `module avail`

-If so, let's load it:
+If so, let's load it to set our environment capable of using this dependency for the compilation of further dependencies:

 `module load zlib/1.3.1`

+This ends our first dependency build.
+For the rest, we will just give the commands without textual instructions if they are analogous to those we have just covered.

 ## szip v2.1.1